ikrima/gamedevguide/contents/guides/ue4guide/wip/networking/Misc Notes.md

 - PostNetInit() gets called, ensuring all the replicated initial properties of the actor have been initialized

   - Also calls BeginPlay().
 BeginPlay() is blocked for "networked spawned" Actors on clients.
-It still gets called in Spawn<> on the server during
+It still gets called in Spawn&lt;> on the server during

     - **IMPORTANT:** Which really means BeginPlay() should only use UPROPERTIES() that are meant to be set and default configuration time

 - Can also create replication conditions on properties to only replicate on initial with COND_InitialOnly

 Reference: